michaeldexter/occambsd/README.md

 -q	Quiet mode - do not ask to continue at every major step
 ```

-For example, to create a root-on-ZFS virtual machine:
+For example, to create a root-on-ZFS virtual machine and note the time it takes to build:
 ```
 \time -h sh occambsd.sh -z
 ```